Dry skin pimples: Causes, symptoms, and effective treatment options

 Introduction to dry pimples

 Various OTC medications and diligent skin care techniques may help people treat dry skin acne.
-However, they may only require stronger prescription drugs in more severe situations.
+However, they may only require stronger prescription medicines in more severe situations.
 Dry skin pimples are prevalent skin disorders that many people face.

 Acne and dry skin can coexist in certain individuals.
 Although dry skin may aggravate acne, it can also indicate an underlying medical disease like dermatitis.
 This article covers the reasons, symptoms and remedies for dry skin breakouts.
 So, let’s start.